kvarak/dnd/docs/_Classes/sorcerer.md

     -- You can attack twice, instead of once, whenever you take the Attack action on your turn.<br/>
     -- You may add your Charisma modifier to melee attacks, melee damage, AC and Dexterity saves.<br/>
-    -- All of your modes of movement (including land movement, burrow, climb, fly, and swim) increase by 30 feet, to a maximum of twice your normal speed using that form of movement.<br/>
+    -- All of your modes of movement (including land movement, burrow, climb, fly, and swim) increase by 30 ft, to a maximum of twice your normal speed using that form of movement.<br/>
     -- Each round, you may automatically dodge the first ranged attack you are aware of that would otherwise strike you.

 - #### Entropy